 Lufthansa reaches deal with pilots to cut costs

-BERLIN, Aug 19 (Reuters) - Lufthansa LHAG.DE on Wednesday said it had reached an agreement with pilots union Cockpit on a package of short-term measures to cut costs after Germany's flagship airline received a government bailout to secure its future.
+BERLIN, Aug 19 (Reuters) - Lufthansa LHAG.DE said it had reached an agreement with pilots on Wednesday over a package of short-term measures to cut costs as the German airline battles to reduce losses due to the coronavirus pandemic.

-The package includes reduced top-up payments and pension benefits and compensation adjustments for the airline's pilots through to the end of 2020, in return for job guarantees until at least the second quarter of next year, Lufthansa said.
+In return for job guarantees until at least March 31, 2021, pilots union Vereinigung Cockpit (VC) has agreed to reduced top-up payments to short-time working benefits as well as cuts to pension benefits through to the end of 2020, Lufthansa said.

+Lufthansa added it would only be able to avoid redundancies beyond March if it reached a long-term agreement for pilots, including a corresponding cut in working hours and salaries.
+Lufthansa employs around 5,000 pilots.

 It added that wage increases previously negotiated for this year would be postponed until January 2021.